nheidloff/blog-net/_posts/2024-02-13-fine-tuning-llms-ibm-cloud.md

 pin: true
 ---

 *The speed of innovation in the AI community is amazing.
-What didn't seem to be a possible a year ago, is standard today.
+What didn't seem to be possible a year ago, is standard today.
 Fine-tuning is a great example.
 With the latest progress, you can fine-tune smaller models with cheap GPUs in little time.
 This post describes how to tune Mistral 7b on the IBM Cloud.*

 ## Context